Xeroderma pigmentosum

-There is no cure for XP.
-Treatment involves completely avoiding the sun.
-This includes protective clothing, sunscreen and dark sunglasses when out in the sun.
 Retinoid creams may help decrease the risk of skin cancer.
 Vitamin D supplementation is generally required.
 If skin cancer occurs, it is treated in the usual way.
-The life expectancy of those with the condition is about 30 years less than normal.

 The disease affects about 1 in 100,000 worldwide.
-By region, it affects about 1 in 370 in India, 1 in 20,000 in Japan, 1 in 250,000 people in the United States and 1 in 430,000 in Europe.
+By region, it affects about 1 in 20,000 in Japan, 1 in 250,000 people in the United States and 1 in 430,000 in Europe.
 It occurs equally commonly in males and females.
 Xeroderma pigmentosum was first described in the 1870s by Moritz Kaposi.
 In 1882, Kaposi coined the term xeroderma pigmentosum for the condition, referring to its characteristic dry, pigmented skin.
 Individuals with the disease have been referred to as "children of the night" or "moon children".

 Signs and symptoms

 Signs and symptoms of xeroderma pigmentosum may include: